armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-26-0.md

 **Affected version**: 2.26.0

-**Workaround**: There is currently no workaround.
+**Workaround**: there is currently no workaround.
 If you use Pipelines as Code, do not upgrade to 2.26.0.

 ## Fixed issues